 Yoga at Las Chimeneas, Spain (Diana Jarvis).

 Choose low impact activities Most low-impact activities, such as cycling, canoeing, kayaking, and horse-riding enable you to reach places you couldn't otherwise get to by car.
 Many green places to stay now include provision for mind and body wellbeing activities, such as yoga.
-For more ideas of low impact holidays, see specific holidays featured in our Guide to Flight-Free Holidays, plus we feature a range of options in over 50 destinations in the UK and Europe in our Green Traveller's Guides.
+For more ideas of low impact holidays, see specific holidays featured in Green Traveller's Guide to Flight-Free Holidays, plus there are a range of options in over 50 destinations in the UK and Europe in the Green Traveller's Guides.

 Less Carbon, More Fun!